Cardiology is an area of medicine that deals with diagnosis and treatment of problems with the heart and blood vessels.

 For your safety and health, your first visit will most likely be virtual.
 We provide consults either by phone or video and you can choose which option would work best for you.
 If you want to do a video visit, we will ask that you sign up for myHealthRecord before the appointment.
 There is information on our website about how to sign up and then a team member will reach out to you to help arrange a video visit.

 Sometimes it may be necessary for you to come in-person for your appointment and our team can help arrange that.
 If you require an essential caregiver to accompany you please let us know prior to the visit.
-Please see our visitor restrictions and screening protocols.

 For either a virtual or an in-person appointment please have the following easily available during your visit: